MadeByIbukunoluwa/Csharp-DSAs/VariantsofTrees/README.md

 Performance of AVL tree - in the worst and best case scenarios of insertion , removal and lookup everything is O(logn) there is a significant improvment in the worst case scenarios in comparsion with the binary tree

+Simple test to make BST unbalanced - just add ordered numbers to create a long and skinny tree

+## Red Black trees

+A red black tree also known as RBT is another variant of slef balancing binary trees It requires that the standard BST rules must be obeyed Each node must be red or black , thus you need to add additional data for a node that stores a color

+All nodes with values cannot be leaf nodes.
+For this reason, the NIL pseudo- nodes should be used as leaves in the tree, while all other nodes are internal ones.
+Moreover, all NIL pseudo-nodes must be black.
+If a node is red, both its children must be black.
+For any node, the number of black nodes on the route to a descendant leaf (that is, the NIL pseudo-node) must be the same.

+Similarly to AVL trees, RBTs also must maintain the rules after adding or removing a node.
+In this case, the process of restoring the RBT properties is even more complicated, because it involves both recoloring and rotations

+it is also worth noting the performance.
+In both average and worst-case scenarios, insertion, removal, and lookup are O(log n) operations, so they are the same as in the case of the AVL trees and much better in worst-case scenarios in comparison with the BSTs.

+## Binary Heaps
+A heap is another variant of a tree , which exists in two versions min-heap and max heap

+   For min heap - the value fo each node must be greater or equal to the value of the parent node For max heap - the value of each node must be lesss than or equal to the value of its parent node that the root node always contains the smallest (in the min-heap) or the largest (in the max-heap) value.

+   binary heaps must adhere to the binary tree rule where each node cannot contain more than two children levels of the tree must be fully filled except the last one which must be filled from left to right and can have some empty space on the right.

+   The heap sort algorithm has O(n * log(n)) time complexity

+## Binomial Heaps

+   - consists of a set of binomial trees with different orders
+   - The binomial trees with order 0 is just a single node
+   - You can construct the tree with order n using two binomial trees with order n - 1

+   How can we know how many binomial trees should be located in the binomial trees should be located in the binomial heap, as well as how many nodes should they contain ???

+   The answer could be a bit surprising, because you need to prepare the binary representation of the number of nodes.
+As an example, let's create a binomial heap with 13 elements.
+   The number 13 has the following binary representation: 1101, namely 1*2^0 + 0*2^1 + 1*2^2 + 1*2^3.

+## Fibonacci heaps

+A Fibonacci heap is an interesting variant of heaps, which in some ways is similar to a binomial heap.
+First of all, it also consists of many trees, but there are no constraints regarding the shape of each tree, so it is much more flexible than the binomial heap.
+Moreover, it is allowed to have more than one tree with exactly the same shape in the heap.

+One of the important assumptions is that each tree is a min-heap.
+Thus, the minimum value in the whole Fibonacci heap is certainly a root node in one of the trees.
+Moreover, the presented data structure supports performing various operations in the lazy way.